hackolade/docker/Studio/README.md

 - [Dockerfile.app](Dockerfile.app): ready-to-use example of a full installation of Hackolade Studio, including the possibility to install selected target plugins
 - [Dockerfile.plugins](Dockerfile.plugins): example of a how to install additional target plugins
 - [docker-compose.yml](docker-compose.yml): example of how to configure the launch of containers of the Hackolade CLI
+- batch files examples when running on Windows:
-- [docker-help.bat](docker-help.bat): example of how to verify the proper running of the CLI by displaying the CLI help in a container (Windows).
-This example will work without a validated license key.
+  - [docker-help.bat](docker-help.bat): verify the proper running of the CLI by displaying the CLI help in a container.
+Will work without a validated license key.
-- [docker-validateKey.bat](docker-validateKey.bat): example of how to validate a license key (Windows)
+  - [docker-validateKey.bat](docker-validateKey.bat): validate a license key
-- [docker-genDoc.bat](docker-genDoc.bat): example of how to run the CLI for the genDoc command (Windows).
-This command requires a validated license key.
+  - [docker-genDoc.bat](docker-genDoc.bat): run the CLI for the genDoc command.
+Requires a validated license key.